Dallas Schmidt

-Dallas Wilbur Schmidt, DFC and bar, (August 9, 1922 – November 22, 2007) was a Canadian fighter pilot and flying ace with the Royal Canadian Air Force during the Second World War.
+Dallas Wilbur Schmidt, DFC & Bar, (August 9, 1922 – November 22, 2007) was a Canadian fighter pilot and flying ace with the Royal Canadian Air Force during the Second World War.
 He later served in the Legislative Assembly of Alberta from 1975 to 1982 as a member of the Progressive Conservative Party.
 During his time in public office he served as a cabinet minister in different portfolios in the government of Peter Lougheed.

 Born in Camrose, Alberta, Schmidt grew up in Millet, Alberta.

 Personal life

-Dallas Wilbur Schmidt was born August 9, 1922, to parents Herbert Julius Anton Schmidt (b.1902- d.1980), and Gertha Lenna (née Nilsson) Schmidt (b.1903- d.
-1969), the oldest of their three children, he had two younger sisters, Iona and Shirley.
-His paternal Grandfather, Christian Schmidt, had immigrated with his family from Germany first to the United States and then later to the Wetaskiwin area in the early 1900s.
+Dallas Wilbur Schmidt was born August 9, 1922, to parents Herbert Julius Anton Schmidt (1902–1980), and Gertha Lenna (née Nilsson) Schmidt (1903–1969), the oldest of their three children, he had two younger sisters, Iona and Shirley.
+His paternal grandfather, Christian Schmidt, had immigrated with his family from Germany first to the United States and then later to the Wetaskiwin area in the early 1900s.
 His maternal grandparents, Peter Nilsson and Johanna (née Johansdotter) Nilsson had come to Canada from Sweden when his mother was a small child.

-The family moved to Millet, Alberta in 1931, when Herbert Schmidt became a buyer for the National Grain Company.
+The family moved to Millet, Alberta, in 1931, when Herbert Schmidt became a buyer for the National Grain Company.
 He completed his schooling in Millet in June 1940, and enlisted into the RCAF two weeks before his 18th birthday two months later.
-In April, 1946 he married Christine Sommerville, and they had three children.
+In April 1946 he married Christine Somerville, and they had three children.